aiman-al-masoud/deixiscript/src/deixiscript/README.md

 # General Idea

-Bring the natural language AST closer to the JS AST through a number of simple iterated AST transformations and expansions, until you have a list of natural language ASTs where each can translate to a single JS AST.
+Bring the natural language AST closer to the JS AST through a number of simple iterated AST transformations and expansions, until you have a list of natural language ASTs where each can translate to a single JS AST (of multiple possible types).

 # Stages